-During the course of the program you will study advanced courses in astronomy, covering topics such as observational techniques, gas dynamics, stellar structure and evolution, astrophysical radiation processes, cosmology, galaxies, etc. The final part of the degree consists of a thesis project spanning at least six months, giving the opportunity to get more deeply involved in research in a specific area within astronomy.
+During the course of the Astronomy programme at Stockholm University you will study advanced courses in astronomy, covering topics such as observational techniques, gas dynamics, stellar structure and evolution, astrophysical radiation processes, cosmology, galaxies, etc. The final part of the degree consists of a thesis project spanning at least six months, giving the opportunity to get more deeply involved in research in a specific area within astronomy.

 Astronomers work in many varying areas, including research, teaching, computing and image processing.
 The program also offers a good foundation for PhD studies.

 With the collective expertise at our department, the outline of this programme is designed to give you a broad skill set.
 You can apply your knowledge of physics to key astronomical fields and complement your education with the elective courses.
 Students without sufficient knowledge in astronomy from their BSc studies are provided compulsory introduction courses in Cosmology (7.5 credits) and Stellar Structure and Evolution (7,5 credits).
 The final component of your studies is a thesis project where you independently plan, perform and report a research project with supervision from one of our researchers.
 The programme outline is shown below.
 Please note that this outline may be subject to change.

 Always verify the dates on the programme website.

 You only need to take one of these language tests: